marlink/mind-forge/FRONTEND_STATUS.md

 - ✅ Bootcamp Creation Page ✅ NEW
 - ✅ Bootcamp Edit Page ✅ NEW
 - ✅ Component Documentation
-- ⏳ Session Calendar View
+- ✅ Session Calendar View ✅ NEW

 ---